madMAx43v3r/chia-gigahorse/README.md

 ```
 chia.exe start farmer (not: chia start farmer)
 chia.exe start harvester (not: chia start harvester)
+chia show -s
 chia farm summary
 chia plotnft show
-chia show -s
 chia wallet show
 chia stop all -d
 ```

+### Official GUI + Gigahorse

-You can start the official Chia GUI after starting Gigahorse, however it needs to be the same version.
+You can start the official Chia GUI after starting Gigahorse in a terminal, however it needs to be the same version.
 It will still complain about version mismatch but when the base version (like `1.6.2`) is the same then it works.

-When you close the GUI everything will be stopped, so you need to restart Gigahorse via `start_farmer.cmd` or `.\chia.exe start farmer` again if so desired.
+When you close the GUI everything will be stopped, so you need to restart Gigahorse in the terminal again if so desired.

 ### Installation

+Note: There is no need to re-sync the blockchain, Gigahorse node will re-use your existing DB and config.
+Even the old v1 DB format still works.

 #### Linux
 ```